EricSDavis/EricSDavis/README.md

 ## Hi I'm Eric 👋

-* 🎓 I'm a 5th year Ph.D.
-Candidate in the [Bioinformatics and Computational Biology (BCB)](https://bcb.unc.edu/) program at UNC-CH.
+* 🎓 I recently completed my Ph.D. in the [Bioinformatics and Computational Biology (BCB)](https://bcb.unc.edu/) program at UNC-CH.
 * 🔬 I study 3D chromatin structure and transcription in human development and disease in the [Phanstiel Lab](http://phanstiel-lab.med.unc.edu/).
 * 🖥 I like to build software for [Bioconductor](https://www.bioconductor.org/) to analyze, visualize, and understand genomic data.